stalela/stalela-docs/docs/10-components/rail-gateway-usdc-algo.md

 # Rail Gateway — USDC on Algorand

-The **USDC/Algorand Gateway** adapts Storo’s canonical transfers to on-chain USDC movements on the Algorand network.
+The **USDC/Algorand Gateway** adapts Stalela’s canonical transfers to on-chain USDC movements on the Algorand network.
 It validates requests, constructs transactions, submits to the network (via Algod/Indexer/provider), listens for confirmations, and emits domain events.

 ---